-Our Nashville workplace retaliation lawyers at Employment and Consumer Law Group help people who have been terminated at work to better understand their rights and to pursue cases of illegal retaliation.
+Our workplace retaliation lawyers in Nashville at Employment and Consumer Law Group help people who have been terminated at work to better understand their rights and to pursue cases of illegal retaliation.
 To discuss whether you may have the basis for a claim, consult with one of our Nashville employment attorneys.

 Examples of Retaliation

 Retaliation takes many forms.
 Of course, if a person is fired for exercising their rights as a worker, they have been retaliated against.
 But there are any number of other actions that count as retaliation under Tennessee law.
 These include:

 - Reduction of scheduled hours

 - Reduction in pay

 - Loss of benefits

 Any of these actions that are taken by an employer against an employee constitute retaliation.
 However, if a person were to file a lawsuit alleging retaliation, the individual or their Nashville workplace retaliation lawyer must prove that the actions listed above were taken as a direct result of the worker exercising their rights.

 Tennessee law specifically names a number of acts that a worker may take that are protected from retaliation.
 According to TN Code 4-21-301(1), an employee may not be discharged for opposing a discriminatory practice.

 The law states that all workers are to be treated equally despite differences in color, race, creed, religion, sex, age, or national origin.
 This can be discrimination against the employee or any other worker.